fbpx

 Sold in Kilos: the Business of Cocaine

 Traditionally, cocaine has been sold in kilogram bundles; traffickers have found that this is the unit that works best for them.
-Unsurprisingly, the cost of cocaine is usually lower in South America because the drug is closer to its source and has not been processed by so many middlemen.
+Unsurprisingly, cocaine cost is usually lower in South America because the drug is closer to its source and has not been processed by so many middlemen.
 Users in North America, however, will often complain that their cocaine has been “stepped on” too many times by the time they get it.
 This means that dealers have added filler ingredients in order to spread out their supply and maximize profits.
 Dealers will cut their coke with a myriad of different ingredients, sometimes mixing the drug with baby laxatives or talcum powder.
 By the time the final consumer receives the drug in a North American city, the purity may be hovering around the 60% mark.
 Of course, the cost and purity of cocaine varies widely based upon what’s happening on the planet.
 During the COVID-19 pandemic, for example, many cocaine users in the United States felt that their access to the drug was much more limited due to the lockdown.

 eight ball cocaine